-- At least one of the individual buffers is filled with trace events - Your application calls trace_flush, trace_trigger, or trace end - ntraceud is invoked with the --flush-now option - The NightTrace graphical analysis tool requests a flush for immediately analysis of the latest trace events trace_trigger is identical to trace_flush, except trace_trigger works only in buffer-wraparound mode.
+- At least one of the individual buffers is filled with trace events - Your application calls trace_flush, trace_trigger, trace_end, Trace.flush, Trace.trigger, or Trace.end - ntraceud is invoked with the --flush-now option

+The NightTrace graphical analysis tool requests a flush for immediately analysis of the latest trace events

+The trigger functions work identically to the flush functions, except that the trigger functions work only in buffer-wraparound mode.
 Call trace_trigger instead of trace_flush so that only buffer-wraparound's performance is affected.

-When you run in buffer-wraparound mode, you are telling NightTrace to intentionally discard older or less-vital trace events when the shared memory buffer gets full.
-In buffer-wraparound mode, you must explicitly call trace_flush or trace_trigger.
+When you run in buffer-wraparound mode, you are telling NightTrace to intentionally discard older (and therefore presumably less-vital) trace events when the shared memory buffer gets full.
+In buffer-wraparound mode, you must explicitly call trace_flush, Trace.flush, trace_trigger, or Trace.trigger.
 Only then, does the user daemon copy the remaining trace events from the shared memory buffer to the trace event file.
-However, do not call trace_flush or trace_trigger too often or you will reduce the effectiveness of this mode.
+However, do not call these functions too often or you will reduce the effectiveness of this mode.
 See "ntraceud Options" on page 3-3 for more information on buffer-wraparound mode.

 The trace_flush and trace_trigger routines return a zero value (NTNOERROR) on successful completion.
-Otherwise, they return a non-zero value to identify the error condition.
-A list of trace_flush and trace_trigger error codes follows.
+Otherwise, an error value as defined in ntrace.h and ntrace.h is returned, as shown in the Error Code section below.